eleasvrahnos/satellite-telemetry-system/README.md

 After slightly adjusting and finalizing how the UI works, I got to work on creating the live feed table.

 My first question was how to get the data to the React frontend in the most efficient way possible.
 One way would be to wait after a piece of data is submitted into the database, and then use some sort of loop to regularly fetch recently-added entries.
-I chose to stay away from this for three reasons:
+I chose to stay away from this for two reasons:

 - Regularly fetching new entries would cause a lot of unnecessary queries to the backend, possibly reducing performance.
 - We might not need the database as a middleman; There might be a way of just sending the data to the frontend directly after ``server.py`` receives it.